-Police Searching For Dimas Coronado Who Abducted His Two Sons After Killing Their Pregnant Mother
+Police Searching For Dimas Coronado Who Allegedly Abducted His Two Sons After Killing Their Pregnant Mother

 — FOX 10 Phoenix (@FOX10Phoenix) September 1, 2018

 Coronado and his sons remain missing, and both U.S. and Mexico authorities are looking for Coronado.
 The Amber Alert initially indicated that Coronado was driving a white 2009 Chevy pickup truck, but that vehicle was found not far from the crime scene within hours with no trace of either the boys or their father.
 Officials now believe Coronado fled in a light green Ford pickup truck with a white camper shell on its bed.
-It’s license plate is from the State of Chihuahua and bears the number ZUD 7164.
+Its license plate is from the State of Chihuahua and bears the number ZUD 7164.

 AZ Family describes Dimas Coronado as 5-foot-6 and about 190 pounds with gray hair and brown eyes.
 Jonathan Coronado-Nunez is 3-foot-6, about 45 pounds, and has black hair and brown eyes.
-Victor Coronado-Nunez is 3-foot-6 and weighs about 60 pounds.
+Victor Coronado-Nunez is 4 feet tall and weighs about 60 pounds.
 He has black hair and brown eyes like his brother.